liferay/liferay-docs/discover/portal/articles/001-content-sites/02-creating-a-site/05-nesting-pages.markdown

 2. Turn an existing page into a child page of another existing page.
 You can even do this via drag and drop.

-You'll start with the second option, since you already created a page (Cody) that you want nest under the Lunar Guides page.
+You'll start with the second option, since you already created a page (Cody) that you want to nest under the Lunar Guides page.

 ### Creating Child Pages with Drag and Drop